The Process of Leather Making

 9) Water-based solutions and solvents are used to remove excess grease or natural fatty acids from the skin in the second-last step.

-10) Finally chemical agents are used to making the hide colorless which would help in adding the desired shade at a later stage.
-This process is known as Bleaching.
+10) Finally, chemical agents are used to make the hide colourless, which would help in adding the desired shade at a later stage.
+This process is known as bleaching.

-Tannins extracted from bark, leaves, and branches of trees such as oak, chestnut or mimosa are used for vegetable tanning, unlike mineral or chrome tanning where chemicals like chromium sulphate is used for tanning.
-On one hand where the natural tannins make the tanning process slow, laborious but environment friendly, on the other hand chrome tanning harms the environment with its chemicals but is less time consuming.
+Tannins extracted from bark, leaves, and branches of trees such as oak, chestnut, or mimosa are used for vegetable tanning, unlike mineral or chrome tanning, where chemicals like chromium sulphate are used for tanning.
+On the one hand, natural tannins make the tanning process slow and laborious but environmentally friendly; on the other hand, chrome tanning harms the environment with its chemicals but is less time-consuming.
 Thus, the latter is a cheaper procedure.
-The Aldehyde tanned leather, which uses glutaraldehyde or oxazolidine compounds, is water absorbent, soft, and can be machine washed.
-Thus, ideal for use in chamois.
-At times, emulsified oils are blended with aldehyde chemicals to produce exceptionally soft and flexible leather, called oil tanning.
+The aldehyde-tanned leather, which uses glutaraldehyde or oxazolidine compounds, is water-absorbent, soft, and can be machine washed. thus ideal for use in chamois.
+At times, emulsified oils are blended with aldehyde chemicals to produce exceptionally soft and flexible leather, a process called oil tanning.

-This process converts the tanned leather into finished leather which can be used for manufacturing leather products.
-The choice of chemicals used in this process depends on the final color and texture required in the final product.
+This process converts the tanned leather into finished leather, which can be used for manufacturing leather products.
+The choice of chemicals used in this process depends on the final colour and texture required in the final product.

-Re-tanning includes Drying of tanned leather pressed between two rolling cylinders to remove the absorbed water.
-The next process removes left over flesh and creates uniformly thick leather.
+Re-tanning includes the drying of tanned leather pressed between two rolling cylinders to remove the absorbed water.
+The next process removes the left-over flesh and creates uniformly thick leather.
 Then the splitting machine chips off the thick leather into one or more layers.
 Sometimes, this process is also carried out after liming.
-Except vegetable tanned leather, all types of leather are dyed.
-Mostly water-soluble dyes are used, allowing the dye molecules to penetrate inside the fibers.
-Therefore, it differs significantly from surface coating where dye is applied only on the top layer.
-Fat liquoring is the last stage in Re-Tanning where fats, oils or waxes are stuffed between fibers to keep the leather soft and malleable.
+Except for vegetable-tanned leather, all types of leather are dyed.
+Most water-soluble dyes are used, allowing the dye molecules to penetrate inside the fibres.
+Therefore, it differs significantly from surface coating, where dye is applied only to the top layer.
+Fat liquoring is the last stage in re-tanning where fats, oils, or waxes are stuffed between fibres to keep the leather soft and malleable.
 The leather will dry and become stiff if this is not carried out.

 This is the last major stage in which finishing touches are added to the tanned leather according to the required end product.
-This includes color, texture, thickness and surface patterns.
-At first the leather is polished by rubbing it with a velvet wheel and embossed using heated hydraulic or roller presses.
-As per the requirement, resins, pigments, and dyes are added in layers to the surface using spraying, roller-coating, curtain-coating, or hand coating to add the desired color.
-Finally, the leather is graded before dispatching to the clients.
+This includes colour, texture, thickness, and surface patterns.
+At first, the leather is polished by rubbing it with a velvet wheel and embossed using heated hydraulic or roller presses.
+As per the requirement, resins, pigments, and dyes are added in layers to the surface using spraying, roller coating, curtain coating, or hand coating to add the desired colour.
+Finally, the leather is graded before being dispatched to the clients.